sergiocollado/potpourri/Notes_on_Linux/notes_on_linux_inner_workings.md

-# Notes on linux inner workings
+# Notes on Linux inner workings

 - By the way, the best way to search the kernel code online is: https://elixir.bootlin.com/linux/latest/source/include/linux